Skip to main content

 1. Go to the Virtual Machines icon in the top left taskbar.

-3. View all listed virtual machines you have access to.
+3. View your listed virtual machines in the right table.

-Access a Virtual Machine Configuration via Remote Desktop Connection (RDP)
+Access a Virtual Machine via Remote Desktop Connection (RDP)

 1. Go to the Virtual Machines icon in the top left taskbar.

-3. In the left panel, select the virtual machine to access.
+3. In the left panel, select the connected virtual machine to access.

 1. Go to the Virtual Machines icon in the top left taskbar.